psibi/psibi.github.io/posts/lsp-mode.md

 ## Improved documentation

-Also, as part of the changes, I have written a separate user manual on how to use `lsp-mode` effectively with terraform.
+Also, as part of the changes, I have written a separate user manual on how to use `lsp-mode` effectively with Terraform.
 This is the official [documentation page](https://emacs-lsp.github.io/lsp-mode/page/lsp-terraform-ls/).

 These are the various PRs that were done to improve it: